 Here is what you do:

 Before writing any code, it’s highly recommended to create simple mockups that can be tested or reviewed by users.
+Just in case, here is a list of 20 easy-to-use mockup tools.

 It’s quite easy to create app prototypes in PowerPoint.
 Here is an example and a free template.